axingjia/Journey_to_audit_and_GRC/README.md

 * Google Cloud Platform Audit Program
 * Governance Playbook: Integrating Frameworks to Tackle Cybersecurity
 * Governance Roundup - What Are You Doing About Environmental, Social & Governance Practices?
-* Guide to China's Regulatroy Cybersecurity Implementation Framework
+* Guide to China's Regulatory Cybersecurity Implementation Framework
 * Guiding Principles for Cloud Computing Adoption and Use
 * HIPAA Audit Program
 * How to Audit GDPR